The Apocalypse Troll

-The Apocalypse Troll is a novel by American writer David Weber.
+The Apocalypse Troll is a novel by American writer David Weber, first published by Baen Books in January 1999.
 It is a story about time travel and alien invasion.

 Plot summary

 The story opens in the 25th Century, when a small force of human warships encounter a larger group of Kanga ships 'forty light-months from anywhere in particular'.
 The Kanga are a violently xenophobic alien race who have tried and failed to wipe out humanity in a war they are losing, which has lasted over 400 years.
 It becomes apparent that the Kanga force is a final desperate attempt to defeat the humans by using an untried time travel theory to go back in time many thousands of years and wipe out humanity before it became a threat.
 They will have to be stopped by any means.

 They were partially successful and both humans and kangas arrived in the outer solar system in early 21st century.
 A final battle results in a single human space fighter chasing a kanga tender and its escort of fighters to the outer atmosphere of Earth.
 Only the accidental involvement of a task force of the US Navy prevented the death of humanity.
 The human fighter crashed into the ocean and one enemy fighter survived.

 The badly injured human pilot survives her crash landing and is rescued by a passing yacht.
 The yacht is crewed singlehanded by a US Navy SEAL on his retirement cruise (Captain Dick Aston).
 The very young looking pilot is in a coma and has a hole right through her.
 The wound starts to heal before Dick's eyes and he spends the next 4 days feeding her while she remains in a healing trance.
 When she wakes she informs Dick she is Colonel Ludmilla Leonovna of the Terran Marines and no she isn't a Russian.